 Are cashback credit cards better?

-This is because you have the freedom to spend your cashback wherever you like without any limitations, while earning cashback on all your purchases.
+This is because you have the freedom to spend your cashback wherever you like without any limitations while earning cashback on all your purchases.

-However, cashback cards should only be used as a way to earn rewards as these often have a higher APR than most standard credit cards.
+But cashback cards should only be used as a way to earn rewards as these often have a higher APR than most standard credit cards.

-To use them efficiently you should spend as normal on your cashback card, and then pay this off at the end of each month.
+To use them efficiently, you should spend as normal on your cashback card, and then pay this off at the end of each month.

-If you won't remember to pay the card off each month, then set up a direct debit to do this automatically from your current account.
+If you won't remember to pay the card off each month, then set up a Direct Debit to do this automatically from your current account.

-Do you use loyalty schemes and which one do you think offers the best value for money?
+Do you use loyalty schemes, and which one do you think offers the best value for money?
 Let us know in the box below.

 Be the first to comment